Treatment Center Setting

 Meet the Staff

-Alexis earned both a B.A. in Psychology and a B.A. in Family and Child Sciences from Florida State University, and an M.A. in Marriage and Family Therapy from University of San Diego.
-She is a Registered Marriage and Family Therapy Intern in the state of Florida and is working towards licensure.
+Alexis earned both a B.S. in Psychology and a B.A. in Family and Child Sciences from Florida State University and an M.A. in Marriage and Family Therapy from the University of San Diego.
+She is a Licensed Marriage and Family Therapist in the state of Florida, as well as a Masters Certified Addiction Professional.
 Alexis is also a member of the American Association for Marriage and Family Therapy (AAMFT).
 Alexis has clinical experience working with individuals, families, couples, children, and groups and also a sub-specialty working with people in recovery.
 Alexis utilizes an integrated, systemic approach to counseling; empowering people to define what is not working for them in their lives and to discover the possibilities for making life work.
 In doing this, clients are guided towards identifying their strengths, accessing their resources, tapping into their own potential for success, and taking action toward achieving their desired goals.

 Chief Executive Officer & Co-Founder